 “With endometriosis, endometrial tissue also grows outside of the uterus, often on or inside the pelvis, ovaries, fallopian tubes, bowel, and bladder,” says Dr. Kristin Daniel, a Board Certified OB-GYN in Nashville, TN.
 According to Daniel, endometrial tissue in these areas grows over time.
 It also tries to shed during a woman’s period, but has no outlet to be carried out of the body since it’s located outside of the uterus.

 This growth of excess tissue, as well as the process of trying to shed but being unable to, is why endometriosis can cause excessive cramping, pressure, and bleeding.
 This happens especially during hormonal shifts like ovulation and menstruation, when estrogen levels cue the tissue to thicken or shed.
-“Painful periods, intercourse, bowel movements and urination, as well as infertility, nausea, and vomiting can occur,” adds Dr. Kristy Vermeulen, a San Francisco-based Naturopathic Doctor (ND) who specializes in treating menstrual cycle complaints.
+“Painful periods, pain during intercourse, bowel movements and urination, as well as infertility, nausea, and vomiting can occur,” adds Dr. Kristy Vermeulen, a San Francisco-based Naturopathic Doctor (ND) who specializes in treating menstrual cycle complaints.

 Hold up: How does endometrial tissue even get outside of the uterus?